 Common Application Errors

 Many mistakes made during the completion of the Free Application for Federal Student Aid (FAFSA) occur because students and/or parents do not fully understand the application instructions.
 While few errors will require you to start all over, most errors can delay the processing of your FAFSA at the federal level, your award at the university level, or both.
 If you complete the FAFSA online, automatic error checks are run that are not available on the paper form.
-Therefore, we highly recommend that you complete your FAFSA on-line at http://www.fafsa.ed.gov/ (Follow this link for a Spanish version of the FAFSA).
+Therefore, we highly recommend that you complete your FAFSA online.
+There is a Spanish-language version of the FAFSA online as well.